shariq1989/cookbook/content/recipe/zuppa_toscana.md

 {{< figure src="/images/zt1.jpg" class="instructionFigure">}}

-2. Add the onions and garlic to the sausage mixture.
+2. Add the onions and garlic to the sausage.
 Cook until the onions become translucent and soften.

 {{< figure src="/images/zt2.jpg" class="instructionFigure">}}

-3. Add 4 cups of water and 1 tbsp Better Than Bouillon to the pot.
+3. Add 4 cups of water and 1 tbsp Better Than Bouillon.
 Then, add the potatoes; season with oregano, garlic powder, salt, and pepper.

 {{< figure src="/images/zt3.jpg" class="instructionFigure">}}

-4. Secure the lid, set the Instant Pot to manual high pressure for 10 minutes with a quick release.
+4. Secure the lid and set the Instant Pot to manual high pressure for 10 minutes with quick release.
-5. Unplug and allow the soup to cool, then mix in the kale and heavy cream about 10 minutes before serving.
+5. Unplug the Instant Pot and allow the soup to cool, then stir in the kale and heavy cream to serve.

 {{< figure src="/images/zt4.jpg" class="instructionFigure">}}